 Dr Marina Inì

 I am an early modern cultural historian interested in material culture, history of medicine, spatial and urban history of the early modern Mediterranean.
-My current research interests focus on diversity, cross-cultural encounters in urban contexts, and funerary practices in Mediterranean port cities of the late seventeenth and eighteenth centuries.
+My current research interests focus on diversity, cross-cultural encounters in urban contexts, and funerary practices in Italy between the sixteenth and the eighteenth centuries.

 I hold a BA in Beni Culturali (Cultural Heritage Studies – History of Art) from the Università degli Studi di Trento, an MSc in Architectural History and Theory from the University of Edinburgh, and a PhD in History from the University of Cambridge (Girton College).
 After the PhD, I was the recipient of a Rome Award at the British School at Rome.